ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_naefs/readme_naefs-datamartxml_en.md

 ## Variable List

-The XML files are produced for 10 variables:
+The XML files are produced for 10 variables :
 * Mean Sea level Pressure (MSLP)
 * Accumulated Precipitation at the Surface (APCP-SFC)
 * Total Cloud Cover (TCDC)